SciML/JumpProcesses.jl/docs/src/tutorials/jump_diffusion.md

 In this way we have solve a mixed jump-ODE, i.e. a piecewise deterministic Markov process.

+Note that in this case, the rate of the `VariableRateJump`s depend on a variable that is driven by an `ODEProblem`, thus we cannot use the `QueueMethod` to solve the jump problem.

 ## Jump Diffusion
 Now we will finally solve the jump diffusion problem.
 The steps are the same as before, except we now start with a `SDEProblem` instead of an `ODEProblem`.